A day-long celebration of Tibetan culture, history and activism.

 This is an opportunity to listen to poetry written by Tibetans both in Tibet and Exile.

 The Tashi Lhunpo monks will close our event with the destruction of the sand mandala which symbolises impermanence.
 The sand will be distributed to everyone who attended the festival and the rest will be poured into water to symbolize the spreading of peace to all beings.

 Talk and film screening of Little Tibet with Sonam Anja-Tsang

 Tibetan film maker Sonam will be giving a talk about his film Little Tibet followed by a film screening.

 Get your tickets

-Early-bird tickets are available now and are just £10 per person, which gets you access to the entire day's schedule, including all the talks and workshops.
+Tickets are now available at £15 per person, which gets you access to the entire day's schedule, including all the talks and workshops.
 Please note that there are no physical tickets being delivered for this event.
 Upon first arrival, give your name at the door and you will be given a wristband - this will allow you to leave and re-enter the venue as you wish throughout the day.